nf-core/eager/docs/code_contribution.md

 The typical workflow for adding a new module is as follows:

-1. Define the corresponding input channel into your new process from the expected previous process channel (or re-routing block!).
+1. Define the corresponding input channel into your new process from the expected previous process channel (or re-routing block, see below).
-2. Write the process block.
+2. Write the process block (see below).
-3. Define the output channel if needed.
+3. Define the output channel if needed (see below).
-4. Add any new flags/options to `nextflow.config` with a default.
+4. Add any new flags/options to `nextflow.config` with a default (see below).
 5. Add any new flags/options to the help message (for integer/text parameters, print to help the corresponding `nextflow.config` parameter).
+6. Add any new software to the `scrape_software_versions.py` secript in `bin/` and the version command to the `scrape_software_versions` process in `main.nf`.
-6. Do a local test that the new code works properly
+7. Do a local test that the new code works properly
-7. Add a new test command in `.github/workflow/ci.yaml`.
+8. Add a new test command in `.github/workflow/ci.yaml`.
-8. Add new flags/options to 'usage' documentation under `docs/usage.md`.
+9. Add new flags/options to 'usage' documentation under `docs/usage.md`.
-9. Add any descriptions of MultiQC report sections and output files to `docs/output.md`.
+10. Add any descriptions of MultiQC report sections and output files to `docs/output.md`.

 ## Default Values